Let’s dive straight into 5 quick and easy ways for you to improve your websites SEO today so that your customers can start finding you on Google!

 Open the Sitemaps tab and simply past the URL of your websites sitemap and click Submit.

-If you’re unsure if your website has a sitemap then you can try adding /sitemap.xml or /sitemap_index.xml to the end of your website’s URL (like whitepeakdigital.com/sitemap_index.xml for example).
+If you’re unsure if your website has a sitemap then you can try adding /sitemap.xml or /sitemap_index.xml to the end of your website’s URL (like www.whitepeakdigital.com/sitemap_index.xml for example).

 If you can’t find your website sitemap or your website hasn’t got one at all then I’d recommend you speak with your web developer or if you’re using WordPress you can install a plugin like Rank Math SEO which will create one for you.

-Google My Business is incredibly useful for collecting online reviews and it can be even more useful for local stores to display their address, opening hours and contact details.
+Google Business Profile is incredibly useful for collecting online reviews and it can be even more useful for local stores to display their address, opening hours and contact details.

 Even if you don’t serve customers physically I’d still recommend you set one up and link it to your website so that whenever someone searches for your business all you’re details pop up on the right hand side.